-Instructions on using this particular microscope to view trichomes are here.
+You can find a good digital microscope for viewing trichomes for about $20.
+Instructions on using the particular microscope, shown in the image, to view trichomes are here.
 Links to photographs of trichomes taken with this microscope can be found on the same page.

 C) --- Jeweler's Loupe - This method doesn't work for me, can see the trichomes although not large enough to get accurate details, but there are a small group of who say they like a jeweler's loupe.

 Avoid loupes and magnifying glasses for viewing trichomes unless you are familiar with, and think you might get accurate results.